project-gemmi/gemmi/docs/install.rst

 We have binary wheels for several Python versions (for all supported CPython versions and one PyPy version), so the command usually downloads binaries.
-If a matching wheel is not available, the module is compiled from source -- it takes several minutes and requires a C++ compiler.
+If a matching wheel is not available, the module is compiled from source -- it takes a few minutes and requires a C++ compiler that supports C++17.

+Gemmi 0.7+ supports only Python 3.8+.

 Other binaries
 ~~~~~~~~~~~~~~